 2. Royal Enfield Bullet

 The Royal Enfield Bullet has been in production for a very long time, having been in constant production since 1931.
-Production in the U.K. ended in 1960s and has been carrying on in India ever since.
+Production in the U.K. ended in the 1960s and has been carried on in India ever since.
 In the U.S., you can buy one of these bikes new from a Royal Enfield dealer.
-It does have good looks, but isn't known for having good quality anymore.
-These are a good way to get a vintage looking bike with some modern accessories.
+It does have good looks but isn't known for having good quality anymore.
+These are a good way to get a vintage-looking bike with some modern accessories.

 3. Velocette Venom